Generative Refinement Networks for Visual Synthesis: Introduction

 Meanwhile, inspired by the success of token-level likelihood estimation in large language models\cite{gpt3.5,gpt4}, autoregressive (AR) models have also garnered extensive research interest in visual synthesis\cite{videogpt,keyuVAR,hanjInfinity,wang2024emu3}.
 Nevertheless, current AR approaches are bottlenecked by two critical shortcomings.
 First, they intrinsically suffer from inferior reconstruction quality when utilizing discrete tokens as opposed to continuous representations.
 Second, their strictly causal prediction mechanism, whether they operate token-by-token or scale-by-scale, inevitably causes severe error accumulation over multi-step generation.
 This exposes a critical lack of error-correction capability, as the model cannot retroactively refine previous mistakes.
 Furthermore, even with parallel prediction in masked AR models \cite{maskgit,bert}, high-confidence tokens become immutable and cannot be revised later.
 Consequently, such models still inherently lack a holistic refinement mechanism.

-These observations motivate us to propose a simple yet intuitive refinement-based AR generation framework equipped with adaptive computation capabilities.
-Specifically, we introduce Generative Refinement Networks (\methodNAME), a next-generation visual synthesis paradigm designed to overcome the rigidly fixed computational costs of diffusion models and the inherent shortcomings of standard autoregressive models.
+These observations motivate a simple yet intuitive refinement-based AR framework with adaptive computation.
+To this end, we introduce Generative Refinement Networks (\methodNAME), a next-generation visual synthesis paradigm designed to overcome the rigidly fixed computational costs of diffusion models and the inherent shortcomings of standard autoregressive models.
 Specifically, to address the inferior reconstruction of discrete tokens, we first propose Hierarchical Binary Quantization (HBQ).
 By ensuring an exponential decay of reconstruction error without increasing latent channels, HBQ empowers discrete image and video tokenizers to achieve near-lossless reconstruction, matching the performance of continuous tokenizers at a higher compression rate.
 Building upon these robust representations, \methodNAME executes a complexity-aware adaptive-step generation process by employing an entropy-guided sampling mechanism.
 It dynamically distributes computational loads based on the varying difficulty of visual content, while employing a global refinement mechanism to retroactively mitigate accumulated errors.

 Extensive experiments {on diverse visual tasks} validate the superiority of our framework.
 On the ImageNet 256$\times$256 benchmark \cite{imagenet} for class-conditional image synthesis, \methodNAME sets a new record for both image reconstruction and generation quality.
 Furthermore, demonstrating exceptional task generalization and scalability, we also successfully scale \methodNAME to high-resolution text-to-image (T2I) and text-to-video (T2V) scenarios.
 When scaled up, \methodNAME demonstrates the capability to generate photorealistic 1024$\times$1024 images alongside dynamic, high-fidelity 480p videos ranging from 2 to 10 seconds.
 In summary, our main contributions are as follows: